aixcc-public/crs-sandbox/README.md

 sandbox/*
 ```

+## Docker Images

+Competitors MUST push all container images that are contained in [compose.yaml](./compose.yaml) to their CRS repository.

+All container images MUST contain a tag.

+Docker Compose services which contain a `build` section MUST be added to [package.yaml](./.github/workflows/package.yml).

+Failure to follow these steps will prevent your CRS images from being able to execute at the competition.

 ## CRS Constraints on Docker and Virtualization

 In the competition environment, a CRS is expected to use Docker (via `run.sh`)